kingluddite/web-dev-notes/wordpress/javascript/01-browser-js.md

 ```

 ## Expression
-Produces a value or is a value.
-Parts of statements.
+Produces a value or is a value
+* Parts of statements

-example of expressions
+**Example of expressions**

-document.getElementById('wrapper')
+`document.getElementById('wrapper')`

-you could have `addEventListener` that has a callback function and that function (second argument) is also an expression and is part of a larger statement
+you could have `addEventListener` that has a callback function and that function (_second argument_) is also an expression and is part of a larger statement

 * expressions and statements can be nested inside each other